MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Try to find someone who owns the same widget and ask them
 * Take the widget back to the store for a new one
 ---
-You’ve been making widgets for 10 years.
-Your family has made widgets going back five generations.
-By chance you meet someone who also makes widgets, but using a totally different technique and materials.
-Your initial response is:

-* Are you seriously going to tell me how to make widgets?
-* I’ve never heard of widgets being made like that.
-How does it work?
-* I’m not interested, but I’m glad it's working for you.
-* Whatever you’re doing, it's not making widgets.
----
-You get a job in a widget factory and as a part of your training are shown exactly the steps to take, and buttons to push on the widget making machine.
-Of the 20 different potential settings on the machine, you only regularly use 7.
-When your shift is over the factory is winding down for the night, you…

-* Clean up and head for the parking lot.
-* Throw some scrap widget material in the machine and see what those other 13 settings do.
-* Talk to your supervisor to see if he’ll show you what those other 13 settings do.
-* Dig out the widget machine manual and take it home to read.
----
-How often do you teach yourself how to make or do something?
+How often do you teach yourself how to make or repair something?

-* I’m the king of YouTube how-to videos.
-Half the stuff I own I made myself.
+* I rock YouTube how-to videos.
 * I once tried to screw in a lightbulb.
 I mostly sit in the dark now.
 * I’m a classroom kind of person.
-If there isn’t a teacher are you really learning anything?
+If there isn’t a teacher involved are you really learning anything?
----
-You just got your new flat-pack furniture home, opened the box, and found that two pages in the instructions are missing.
-Your next course of action is?

-* Spend another two hours in the car going back to the store for a complete copy of the directions.
-* Go online to try and find a copy of the directions.
-* Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
-* Call your brother in law over to help out; he bought the same piece of furniture six months ago.
+* I'm not the handiest person in the world but I've been known to dable.
 ---
 If you had to guess, the term “epoch time” means what?